-What is the recommended WiFi or Network Speed?
+What is the recommended internet connection?

 If you are experiencing patchy WiFi, this may cause problems for the devices to sync with each other correctly which will affect Check-In or Seating.
 Check out this article on Performance Recommendations on how to improve this.

-How can I improve the WiFi Coverage at my event?
+How can I improve the WiFi coverage at my event?

 Over and above a stable connection, the best recommendation we can give is to ring fence your own segment of the available network at the venue, or to bring your own entirely gated network for the use of zkipster only.